PCI Compliance Requirements Guide

 There are many challenges that accompany implementing PCI compliance within your organization.
 Discover how Trend Micro Cloud One™ – Network Security helps you overcome the complexities of maintaining PCI compliance and audit readiness.

 Save to Folio

-Major card companies—including AMEX, MasterCard, Visa, JCB, and Discover—established the Payment Card Industry Security Standard Council (PCI SSC) to develop and manage payment card security.
-The SSC has many standards and supporting materials, like frameworks, tools, and resources to help organizations ensure that cardholder information is always safe.
+Major card companies—including American Express, Discover, JCB International, MasterCard, and Visa—established the Payment Card Industry Security Standard Council (PCI SSC) to develop and manage payment card security.
+The PCI Security Standards Council has many standards and supporting materials, like frameworks, tools, and resources to help organizations ensure protect stored cardholder data.

 Maintaining PCI compliance lowers the risk of data breaches, protects confidential data, and helps businesses boost their brand name.
 A credit card company’s security protocol is incomplete without PCI compliance, and these companies typically require and mention this in their agreements when working with one another.

 Any business that accepts credit card payments, big or small, must be PCI compliant.
 This means that the organization must follow the rules set by the PCI Security Standards Council.

 Any organization’s PCI level is determined based on the number of annual transactions it processes.

 - Level 1: An organization with more than 6 million transactions per year that has also been the victim of a breach that compromised card holders’ confidential data.

 - Level 2: An organization processing between 1 to 6 million transactions annually.